A stochastic perturbation approach to nonlinear bifurcating problems: Introduction

 Towards a more realistic study of the problem, the concept of bifurcation has been expanded in the stochastic setting with the analysis of additive and multiplicative noise effects on the models, thus characterizing various types of \textit{stochastic bifurcations} \cite{Arnold1992}.
 Indeed, while in the deterministic case the bifurcation corresponds to a qualitative change in the dynamics of the system as a response to a small variation of the parameters, in the stochastic case it can be observed as a sudden change in some invariant measure of the system's solution as a result of some imposed additive or multiplicative perturbation.
 Such changes can involve variations in the largest Lyapunov exponent (\textit{dynamical bifurcations}), as well as changes in the shape of the solution probability density function (\textit{phenomenological bifurcations}) \cite{arnold2010}.

 Early investigations explored the dynamic response, stability, and bifurcating behavior of nonlinear dynamical systems under stochastic excitation.
 In \cite{SriNamachchivaya1990}, the author studied the impact of small stochastic perturbations on systems exhibiting codimension-one and -two bifurcations.
 The work exploited methods of stochastic averaging and stochastic normal forms to analyze the asymptotic behavior of nonlinear dynamical systems in the presence of noise.
 Furthermore, various works have been conducted for specific systems of equations, such as the stochastic reaction-diffusion equation perturbed by an infinite-dimensional Wiener process in \cite{Blumenthal2023}, and the stochastic regime-switching predator-prey system in \cite{Liu2024}.
-Moreover, investigating the interplay between deterministic and stochastic bifurcations, the authors in \cite{Mirzakhalili2019} propose a method to derive probabilistic bifurcation diagrams for stochastic nonlinear dynamical systems using the Fokker-Planck equation.

 Going in the direction of identifying the stochastic perturbation applied to the system with the randomness associated with its parameters, in \cite{Venturi2010}, the authors explore a stochastic approach to the known deterministic bifurcations in Rayleigh–Bénard convection within a two-dimensional cavity.
 The study investigates the onset of instability and the existence of multiple stable states under specific ranges of Rayleigh number.
-Indeed, through stochastic simulations conducted around a point of deterministic bifurcation, the authors reveal the influence of also random initial flow states on convection patterns.
+Indeed, through stochastic simulations conducted around a point of deterministic bifurcation, the authors reveal the influence of also random initial flow states on convection patterns {through statistical considerations on the PC solution of the stochastically-perturbed PDE}.
 The importance of stochastic aspects has been highlighted via Monte Carlo simulations in \cite{Rubinstein2016}, investigating the probabilities of the solution branches through a stochastic sampling of the parameterized initial conditions.
 Moreover, they introduce a comparison between the accuracy of statistical moments computation of Monte Carlo sampling and the PC expansion of the solution, confirming the high reliability and computational convenience of the latter.